Notation A script variable is denoted by V[varname] where varname is the name (or identifier) of the variable.

 Set V[i] 1

-With the notation &ddic[xxx] you get the text of the SAP field xxx in the language of connection of the user.
+Field texts from the SAP Data Dictionary With the notation &ddic[xxx] you get the text of the SAP field xxx in the language of connection of the user.
 If you specify a length, you will get a corresponding short text from Data Dictionary.
 Examples:

 "&ddic[BSEG-BSCHL]" Buchungsschlüssel